This Surface Book 2 Black Friday Deal Throws Shade at Microsoft

 Amazon's currently selling the Surface Dial creative accessory for less than the standard £89.99 RRP that Microsoft's asking for.

+The 2017 version of Microsoft's Surface Pen stylus supports 4096 levels of pressure sensitivity, allowing for accurate and precise adjustments to your designs.

+We were big fans of the Surface Book 2 when we reviewed it, awarding it 4/5, especially praising its great performance and battery life.
+Two things you want from a laptop.
+The screen is also fantastic, with our reviewer stating: “The 13.5-inch ‘Pixel Sense’ display’s 3:2 aspect ratio is excellent for movie-binging and creative work.
+The 3000 x 2000 (267ppi) ensures icons and text are uniformly sharp, and the 0.0547 nits black and 101.68 nits white levels give it a super-impressive 1858:1 contrast ratio.”

-In our review we said: “If you’re a power user for whom money is no object, you’ll struggle to do better than the Surface Book.
-Featuring a super-swish design, cutting-edge hardware and a pleasingly bloatware-free Windows install, it’s hard to fault the Surface Book 2 for most tasks.
+Our review concluded: “If you’re a power user for whom money is no object, you’ll struggle to do better than the Surface Book.
+Featuring a super-swish design, cutting-edge hardware and a pleasingly bloatware-free Windows install, it’s hard to fault the Surface Book 2 for most tasks.”

-“…Featuring a whopping 4096 pressure-sensitivity levels, outside of the Wacom MobileStudio Pro, there aren’t many tablets as accurate as the Surface Book…

-“…The Surface Dial makes things even better.
-It was originally launched with the Surface Studio, and in my opinion is one of the best things to happen to the Surface line.
-The dial acts as an customisable control when placed on the Surface Book’s screen, letting you scroll through active layers or adjust brush sizes in Photoshop, for example.”
+Luckily, money doesn’t need to be no object after this Black Friday discount.
+So now’s the time to grab one.

 Microsoft Surface Book 2 Deals – Black Friday